Your users are complaining that they are constantly seeing a reminder window to update Java. They usually want to know one or more of the following:

 Turn off the Java Update feature by setting the EnableJavaUpdate value to “0”.
 This will not only prevent the user from seeing the update requests, but it will also prevent them from updating at all.
 When you, as the administrator, are ready to update Java across your environment you can do so in an orderly and efficient way with software deployment.

-To turn off the Java Update feature on mulitple machines, I suggest using the Remote Command feature in Admin Arsenal.
+To turn off the Java Update feature on multiple machines, I suggest using the Remote Commands feature in PDQ.
 The following command will turn off Java Updates:

 The above command basically states: Add (or modify) the EnableJavaUpdate value to “0” and the type is DWord.
 The /f option forces an overwrite, which you will want to set if you are going to make this change en masse.